amargupta2/GCDCourseProject/Codebook.md

 1) Builds the second dataset requested by the assignment using melt and dcast.
 This dataset follows tidy guidelines as described further below.

-2) Writes this data frame to a CSV file named tidyds.csv for easy opening in MS Excel.
+2) Writes this data frame to a tab-delimited txt file named tidyds.txt.

 The data frame tidyds contains the mean for each variable left in the dataset after the manipulations performed in Step 1 above by subject and activity